 Necessary Claims grant for specifications.
 The Board can charter a working group to create technical specifications that define requirements necessary to facilitate interoperability between third party products or services, and the Board can formally approve the specifications for distribution (once approved, these are “Specifications”).
 The written charter for such a group may expressly define boundaries for technology areas that are included and excluded from the effort (i.e., that are in or out of “Scope”).
 Each Participant in a working group that creates a Specification agrees that if a patent claim that is owned, controlled or licensable (without additional consideration other than to employees or Affiliates) by that Participant or an Affiliate of the Participant becomes a Necessary Claim, then the Participant will grant, or will cause its Affiliate to grant, a RAND-Zero License to any implementer of that Specification who requests such a license, subject to the definitions and exceptions described below.

-A “Participant” is the legal entity that employs or is otherwise the principal of an individual who participates in a working group (e.g. by joining a group mailing list, accessing member-only online forums, or attending working group meetings), or, if no such entity exists, is the participating individual.
+A “Participant” is the legal entity that employs the individual who participates in a working group (e.g. by joining a group mailing list, accessing member-only online forums, or attending working group meetings), or, if no such entity exists, is the participating individual.
 An “Affiliate” is any entity that, directly or indirectly, owns, is owned by, or is under common ownership with, the Participant, as indicated by ownership of more than 50% of the stock or other interests entitled to vote for the election of directors or an equivalent governing body of the relevant entity.

 A “Necessary Claim” is any claim in a patent in any jurisdiction that would necessarily be infringed by a compliant implementation of the Specification.
 A claim is necessarily infringed only when it is impossible to avoid infringing it, because there is no non-infringing alternative for implementing the normative portions of the Specification.
 All other claims, even if contained in the same patent as Necessary Claims, are not Necessary Claims.
 Claims which would be infringed only by portions of an implementation that (a) are not expressly specified in the normative portions of the Specification, or (b) are out of Scope, are not Necessary Claims.